-High-risk Emotional Situations High-risk Breaks in Your Routine You got some good news and you want to celebrate with a great meal at your favorite restaurant.
+High-risk Emotional Situations High-risk Breaks in Your Routine You are tired of always being "good" and want to give up on your healthy eating and/or activity habits you've developed.
 You feel like things in your life are getting out of control.
 Others: Your new promotion requires a change in your typical work hours.
 You haven't made it to the store in a long time, and you don't have access to your typical food choices.
 Others: